UDerangell/VTT2txt/README.md

 5. Run the shell script: ./vttlist.sh

 You can then move the original VTT files and converted TXT files to subdirectories of your choice to clean up the directory for your next run.

+Script dependencies:

+vtt.sh calls rename_script.sh to create vttfname.txt, which contains the filename after it is sanitized to remove spaces and special characters

+vtt.sh calls humantr.sh to produce the human readable transcripts

+humantr.sh calls python script: remove_duplicate_lines.py to extract the human-readable content.